-What you will find here today in my blog post is, in my opinion, the easiest possible diet to follow that will help you achieve a leaner and more fit body.
+What you will find here today is, in my opinion, the easiest possible diet to follow that will help you achieve a leaner and more fit body.
+And it sounds that way, too… doesn’t it?
+The Handful Diet – couldn’t sound less stressful, really.

 In fact it’s so easy the only measurement tool you will need is your own hand.
 Literally, just one hand and you can start your diet today!
 No calories, grams, ounces, scales, serving sizes, etc…